c2platform/tomcat-git-config/README.md

 # tomcat-git-config

-Example Git repo with Tomcat apps configuration
+This is an example Git repo that can be used by [c2platform.tomcat](https://github.com/c2platform/ansible-role-tomcat) to provide static configuration for Tomcat and / or Tomcat apps.